krishaamer/green-filter-research/research/literature/sustainability.md

 #### Renewable Energy {#renewable-energy}

+-   10 countries use almost 100% renewable energy

 There’s ample evidence from several countries suggesting moving to renewal energy brings environmental benefits:

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.